 Add brown sugar and half and half and heat on medium, stirring constantly.

-Mixture will begin to boil and when that happens, start the time for 2 minutes.
+The mixture will begin to boil; when that happens, start the time for 2 minutes.

-Boil for two minutes, as mixture will begin to bubble and rise in the pan.
+Boil for two minutes as the mixture begins to bubble and rise in the pan.

 Continue to stir.

 Stir in peanut butter and vanilla until smooth.

 Place 2.5 cups of powdered sugar in a large mixing bowl and add the peanut butter mixture.

 Powdered sugar can be really hard to get just right with its fluffy nature.
 Beat the sugar and peanut butter until combined well.

 You can adjust the consistency slightly, adding a few tablespoons of sugar at a time if needed to smooth out.